Yash-Bandal/EEG-Medneuro-2025/README.md

-# EEG-ITBS Performance and Analysis
+# EEG and Effect of ITBS Performance and Analysis

 This project involves classifying EEG waves (Alpha, Beta, Theta, etc.) using a trained model [Random Forest] and visualizing behavioral performance metrics (Accuracy and Reaction Time) via a React-based dashboard.